 Our emotions are the early warning system.
 Learn to watch them as giveaways for the quality of our thoughts.
-When we aren't having good emotions, we aren't having good thoughts.
-When you're loving our emotions, we're having perfect thoughts.
-Taking the chain one stop further, we are not our thoughts.
+If you aren't having good emotions, you aren't having good thoughts.
+If you're loving your emotions, you're having perfect thoughts.
+Further, we are not our thoughts.
 If our thoughts aren't good, we are thinking at odds with who we are-not to mention all that's around us-and we are disharmonious and feel negative emotions.
 If we are thinking good, balanced, positive thoughts, our thoughts are in harmony with the us that's all around us, and our emotions are happy, passionate, loving, joyful, peaceful.

 As such, emotions are a spiritual barometer.
 Are we separate from the One, from our true selves, or are we in communion with the Universe and our Highest Selves?
 Our emotions tell us, revealing our thoughts, and the level of balance in our ego.
 That's why it's so difficult for our minds to grasp what physics assures us-we are energy, vibration, frequency.
 This threats the ego-mind, which wants to be separate.
 But separate will always be unhappy, and separate will always be a lie.
 We can still choose where to tune in and be whole, but we cannot be separate from that whole-and our emotions will always flag it when we try.
-If we listen to our emotions, we can bring our thoughts back into alignment, and return to peace.